the-foreign-architect/frontend-gridsome/content/guides/singapore/index.md

 The pool is nice.
 I went at night and hung out there for an hour or so watching the sunset on the Marina Bay and CBD.
 The crowds made it far from relaxing; it felt more like a chore I had to check from my list before moving on.

 Downstairs, the _Shoppes_ is an endless shopping mall with some good restaurants.
 You can also ride a gondola on some indoor canals if you fancy (Las Vegas Sands, the operator, also owns the Venetian in Macau, so you can see the influence...).
-Skip all that, stay on the pool upstairs or head out to the Marina or Gardens By The Bay.
+Skip all that, stay on the pool upstairs, or head out to the Marina or Gardens By The Bay.
 The Marina Bay Sands is a building best enjoyed from far away.
 Or on top of it.

 <captioned-image alt="The Marina Bay Sands in Singapore seen from across the bay on sunset" caption="Seen from across the bay, with the Art Science Museum and the Shoppes in front" imgFile="/guides/singapore/180302-190332-SG-Singapore.jpg"/>

 ### Visit

-As I described, you can walk and explore most of the building without barriers.
+As I described, you can walk and explore most of the buildings without barriers.
 The elevators work with key-cards, but there are just so many people that you can easily catch a ride in an elevator full of guests.
 Just go there and explore as much as you want.
 If you fancy staying in the hotel, I would recommend saving money on the room price by getting the ones with worse views, as the view is better on the rooftop anyway.

 <building-info-container id="112" />